JeSuisUnCaillou/visual-qrcode/README.md

 ### Resize method

-The Visual QRCode will be generated at a mutiple of the **Default size**, and then reduced to the expected size to maintain a good background image quality.
+The Visual QRCode will be generated at a mutiple of the **default size**, and then reduced to the expected size to maintain a good background image quality.

 > For example, if the Default size is 140px, and you want a 230px image, it will generate a 280px Visual QRCode and then reduce it to 230px.